squid-cache/squid-cache.github.io/docs/ProgrammingGuide/RequestQueues.md

 A queue runner will scan the pending request queue and decide what to do.
 In the case of a proxy it'll want to find or create a client to satisfy the request.
-Once the request has been satisified somehow it'll be attached to a client, forming the other end of the data pipeline.
+Once the request has been satisfied somehow it'll be attached to a client, forming the other end of the data pipeline.
 The request moves to the "In progress HTTP request" queue and begins data exchange.
 The request is destroyed once both parties - client and server